 Solid waste management is an important function for municipal governments.
 For many counties, the management of landfills is a key component.
 These management functions fall under the regulatory purview of the California Department of Resources Recycling and Recovery (CalRecycle), which issues permits for a number of solid waste facilities and activities including landfills, transfer stations, and various diversion programs (i.e. composting).
 Other state agencies are also extensively involved in the management of solid waste activities, including the State Water Resources Control Board, the Air Resources Board, and the Department of Toxics Substance Control, in addition to regional water quality control boards and local air pollution control districts.

-To assist rural counties in meeting a myriad of solid waste laws and regulations, the Rural Counties’ Environmental Services Joint Powers Authority (ESJPA) was created.
+To assist rural counties in meeting myriad solid waste laws and regulations, the Rural Counties’ Environmental Services Joint Powers Authority (ESJPA) was created.
 In addition to the active regulatory and legislative advocacy and technical expertise that ESJPA staff provides, ESJPA Board Meetings offer the opportunity to have state regulatory staff and industry leaders present on current issues.
 County staff is able to personally meet, ask questions, and share the rural county perspective with regulators and other experts in the field.
 The ESJPA Board Meetings also provide a forum for county solid waste managers to share ideas and work collaboratively to solve common problems.

 Staff: Paul A. Smith and Mary Pitto